 Augmented reality uses a device, usually a smartphone or tablet, to augment the real world.
 Think of it as adding an extra layer onto your physical surroundings.
 That layer could be an animation, a 3D model, or any combination of images, sound, and video that together create an immersive experience.

-The International Paper Accent TV was a hit at Adobe MAX.
+The Sylvamo Accent TV was a hit at Adobe MAX.

 What is the difference between augmented reality and virtual reality?

 It can be hard to tell the difference between augmented reality and virtual reality (VR).These technologies are often grouped together because people who are interested in one are often interested in the other.
 Trekk is a case in point — we’re also really into VR.